Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Uniform Lyapunov exponents and Lyapunov dimension for cocycles in Hilbert spaces

-As we noted, the result of \cite{KawanPogromsky2021}, is based on ideas from \cite{Bochi2018}, where for a given ergodic measure $\mu$ it is established similar results (see p.~17 therein).
-Here, instead of $\sup_{q \in \mathcal{Q}}$ in \eqref{EQ: AveragedFSVViaMetricsProblem} one should take the integral over $\mathcal{Q}$ w.r.t. $\mu$ and then, by minimizing over metrics, we obtain $\omega_{d}(\Xi;\mu)$ which is given analogously to \eqref{EQ: AveragedFunctionOfSingularValues} by pointwise limits $\mu$-almost everywhere.
-So, to make such computations in practice, one has to know the distribution (or at least an estimate) of $\mu$. \begin{remark} According to the Ergodic Variational Principle (see Appendix \ref{APP: EVPNonCompact}), $\overline{\omega}_{d}(\Xi)$ can be realized as $\omega_{d}(\Xi;\mu)$ over an ergodic measure $\mu$ called \textit{maximizing} (for $\overline{\omega}_{d}(\Xi)$ or the corresponding subadditive family) and we also say that $\overline{\omega}_{d}(\Xi)$ is achieved on $\mu$.
-There is a conjecture (which we call \textit{Periodicity Conjecture}) from ergodic optimization \cite{Bochi2018} which states that generically maximizing measures for subadditive families are concentrated at periodic orbits with relatively small periods.
-For particular systems, the achievement of $\overline{\omega}_{d}(\Xi)$ with $d=\dim_{\operatorname{L}}\Xi$ on a periodic orbit or at an equilibrium is known as the Eden conjecture which comes from the studies of A.~Eden \cite{EdenLocalEstimates1990}. \end{remark}
+\begin{remark} As we noted, the result of \cite{KawanPogromsky2021} is based on ideas from \cite{Bochi2018}, where similar results are established for a given ergodic measure $\mu$, see \cite[p.~17]{Bochi2018}.
+Here, instead of taking the supremum over $q \in \mathcal{Q}$ in \eqref{EQ: AveragedFSVViaMetricsProblem}, one should take the integral over $\mu$.
+Then, by minimizing over metrics, we obtain $\omega_{d}(\Xi;\mu)$, which is defined analogously to \eqref{EQ: AveragedFunctionOfSingularValues} by pointwise limits holding $\mu$-almost everywhere, thanks to Theorem \ref{TH: KingmanSETDiscreteTime}.
+Therefore, to perform related computations in practice, one must know the distribution of $\mu$. \end{remark} \begin{remark} According to Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}, $\omega_{d}(\Xi)$ can be realized as $\omega_{d}(\Xi;\mu)$ for an ergodic measure $\mu$, referred to as a \textit{maximizing measure} for $\omega_{d}(\Xi)$.
+In this context, we also say that $\omega_{d}(\Xi)$ is achieved by $\mu$.
+There is a conjecture in ergodic optimization \cite{Bochi2018} which states that, generically, maximizing measures for subadditive families are supported on periodic orbits with relatively small periods.
+For particular systems, the realization of $\omega_{d}(\Xi)$ with $d=\dim_{\operatorname{L}}\Xi$ on a periodic orbit or at an equilibrium is known as the Eden conjecture, originating from the studies of Eden \cite{EdenLocalEstimates1990}. \end{remark}